Composer / Conductor Jacob Avshalomov

 JA: I wouldn’t

-say so, no. I heard a recording this morning done by the mentor of
+say so, no. I heard a recording this morning done by the mentor of Lee

-my piece, Tom O’Bedlam, and he and
+piece, Tom O’Bedlam, and he and his

-who aren’t experienced in conducting.
+aren’t experienced in conducting.
 You remember Tchaikovsky’s saying

 that his head was literally going to come off while he was conducting because